mathiasrichter/shapiro/README.md

 ## Current State
 Shapiro currently only implements the request to get a specific schema in JSON-LD or Turtle (HTML and JSON-SCHEMA to be implemented).

-[`shapiro.py`](https://github.com/mathiasrichter/shapiro/blob/main/shapiro-server.py) is a very simple FastAPI implementation reading schemas from a specific location in the filesystem of the server hosting Shapiro (indicated by the value of environment variable SHAPIRO_CONTENT_DIR defaulting to './').
+[`shapiro_server.py`](https://github.com/mathiasrichter/shapiro/blob/main/shapiro_server.py) is a very simple FastAPI implementation reading schemas from a specific location in the filesystem of the server hosting Shapiro (indicated by the content dir commandline parameter, defaulting to `./`).

 ## Installing and running Shapiro
 1. Clone the Shapiro repository.
 2. Install dependencies: `pip install -r requirements.txt`
-3. Set environment variable `SHAPIRO_CONTENT_DIR` to point to the directory hierarchy where your schemas/ontologies sit.
-4. Run Shapiro Server: `uvicorn shapiro-server:app`
+4. Run Shapiro Server: `python shapiro_server.py` with optional commandline paramaters `--port`(default 8000), `--content_dir`(default `./`) and `--log_level`(default `info`).
 5. Access the API at `http://localhost:8000`
 6. Access the API docs at `http://localhost:8000/docs`
-7. Try `curl -X 'GET' 'http://localhost:8000/<SCHEMANAME HERE>' -H 'accept-header: application/ld+json'` to get JSON-LD from a schema in `$SHAPIRO_CONTENT_DIR`
+7. Try `curl -X 'GET' 'http://localhost:8000/<SCHEMANAME HERE>' -H 'accept-header: application/ld+json'` to get JSON-LD from a schema in the content dir
-8. Try `curl -X 'GET' 'http://localhost:8000/<SCHEMANAME HERE>' -H 'accept-header: text/turtle'` to get JSON-LD from a schema in `$SHAPIRO_CONTENT_DIR`
+8. Try `curl -X 'GET' 'http://localhost:8000/<SCHEMANAME HERE>' -H 'accept-header: text/turtle'` to get JSON-LD from a schema in the content dir.